 Recommended by Lindsey of Have Clothes, Will Travel

-Whether you believe in ghosts or not, taking “haunted” history tours are great fun – especially in a city like New Orleans that is rich in history.
-(And hey, they let you bring a drink with too!)
+Whether you believe in ghosts or not, taking “haunted” history tours are great fun – especially in a city like New Orleans, that is rich in history.
+(And hey, they let you bring a drink with you too!)

 However, don’t expect any Ouija boards or seances when taking a haunted tour in New Orleans.

-These tours are a fun way to learn some of the darker more sinister events and deaths in New Orleans.
+These tours are a fun way to learn about some of the darker, more sinister events and deaths in New Orleans.
 (You’re not actually going to be hunting ghosts!)

-There are a few different times throughout the day you can book your tour, but obviously, it will be more fun to take a later tour.
+There are a few different times you can book your tour throughout the day, but obviously, it will be more fun to take a later tour.

-Not only will it be “spookier” but the streets will be less crowded and you’ll be able to hear your tour guide a bit better.
+Not only will it be “spookier,” the streets will be less crowded, and you’ll be able to hear your tour guide better.

 Your tour guide will take you through the French Quarter for about two hours – stopping at various spots to talk about the brutal death/ historical event that took place there.